Father and son hiking down to beach

 Minotaurus

-On the Trail of the Minotaurus
+On the trail of the Minotaurus

 Does your child only know about labyrinths from board and computer games?
 Then it’s high time to experience a real one!
 The first of all labyrinths was built in Crete to enclose the Minotaurus, a terrifying mythical creature with the head of a bull.
 It had the shape of a huge palace, and was so twisted that even the architect could hardly find the exit.
 Can you find it?
 Try it for yourself in the Labyrinth Park in the north-east of Crete.
 There is also a miniature village, a mini-golf course, and an organic garden for children.
 Even donkey rides are offered.
 Everyone between the ages of 3 and 12 will have something fun to do.